 Your goal is to be walking at a brisk pace.
 What does this mean, exactly?

 Brisk walking is not strolling, and it’s a quicker pace than a moderate walk.
 You’re not running or jogging, but there is an ‘urgency’ to your step.
-The benefits of brisk walking are many!
+The benefits of brisk walking, or power walking, are many!

 You can gauge if your walk is brisk enough by: